kingsloi/philips-brothers-docs/inventory/categories.md

 ## Deleting a Category

+__Note: The category will deleted permanently and not recoverable.__

-Deleting a category which has inventory applied to it will **not** delete any inventory.
-Instead, any inventory assigned to that category will be reassigned to an `Uncategorized` category.
+Deleting a category which has inventory in it will **not** delete any inventory.
+Instead, any inventory assigned to that category will be reassigned to the `Uncategorized` category.

 To delete a category:
 * Navigate to {{ book.url }}/admin/inventory/categories/home.